DerploidEntertainment/UnityUtil/README.md

 However, you still have to ensure that all log events have a unique ID.
 UnityUtil provides a `BaseUnityUtilLogger` class from which you can derive to simplify the custom logger pattern.
-Using it, the `MyAppLogger` example above would becomes:
+Using it, the `MyAppLogger` example above would become:

 ```cs
 public void MyAppLogger<T> : BaseUnityUtilLogger<T> {